bocharsky-bw/Arrayzy/README.md

 ## ArrayImitator

+This is the *main* class of this library.
 Each method, which associated with the corresponding native PHP function, keep its behavior.
-In other words: could creates a new array (leaving the original array unchanged), operates on the same array and returns the array itself (**DOES NOT** create a new instance) or return some result.
+In other words: methods could creates a new array (leaving the original array unchanged), operates on the same array (returns the array itself and **DOES NOT** create a new instance) or return some result.

-> **NOTE:** If method creates a new array and you don't need the first array you operate on, you can override it manually:
+> **NOTE:** If method creates a new array but you don't need the first array you operate on, you can override it manually:

 ``` php